Paulsky/tax-switch/README.txt

 == Changelog ==
+= 1.5.6 =
+* Improved compatibility for Tiered Pricing Table for WooCommerce

 = 1.5.5 =
-* Added compatibility for WooCommerce Product Add-Ons Ultimate = 1.5.4 =
+* Added compatibility for WooCommerce Product Add-Ons Ultimate

+= 1.5.4 =
 * Introduced 'tree shake' for bundling all commonly shared JavaScript into a separate file as optimisation to prevent duplicated code
 * Improved compatibility for Variation Price Display Range for WooCommerce